JenkinsY94/twitterANDfb/README.md

 # twitterANDfb
-integrate twitter and facebook content
+integrate feeds from twitter and facebook